 1. Your progress will appear under the Import Progress palette.
 The first step, "Uploaded," will already be completed when this page opens.

 2. The next step will appear as a button under the Import Actions palette.
-To move to the next step, click the "Assign Access" button.
+To move to the next step, click the "Verify" button.